-It is a condition for apprentices doing overtime that adult employees are also present.
+It is a precondition for apprentices performing overtime work that this will only take place together with adult employees.

-Seniority and termination
+Seniority and rules of termination

 For apprentices who continue working at the enterprise after the end of their apprenticeship, the apprenticeship period will be included in the calculation of seniority, and the apprentice cannot be dismissed for resignation due to shortage of work until after 13 weeks of employment.